Cost Update

 How Las Vegas Compares to Other US Cities

-Las Vegas sits in a bit of a "sweet spot" compared to other major metro areas.
-We are significantly more affordable than the Pacific Northwest.
-For instance, in Portland, the average cost is $34,750 USD, nearly $14,000 more than what we pay here.
-That’s largely due to higher labor costs and more complex environmental regulations in Oregon.
+When we look across the country, Las Vegas actually sits in a bit of a "sweet spot" for pricing.
+Our average of $19,204 is significantly more affordable than what people are paying in the Pacific Northwest.
+For example, in Portland, the average cost is $37,375, with high-end projects reaching $95,000.
+That’s a massive gap driven by much higher labor costs and stricter environmental regulations in Oregon.

 Is 2026 a Good Time for Bathroom Renovation in Las Vegas?